ad2017gd/objstring/README.md

 - [Example](#example)
 - [Structs](#structs)

+# Small note
+This library makes use of the standard C string library.
+It is not freestanding.

 # Basic usage
 To create an objstring, use `objstr(char*)`.
 To create a string collection, use `objstrcol(string*,size_t)`.